Saptow/T5G1/README.md

 # T5G1
 Group project for DSE3101 on question: Geopolitical distance and Global Trade

+Note that Docker Compose has to be used here due to the size of the requirements of this application (particularly PyTorch).
+Note that your first time you press "Go" on the frontend, it will take a while to load the model.
+This is because it has to download the NLP model from HuggingFace.
+After that, it will be cached and will be much faster.
+We could not Git LFS the model weights as we had hit the free quota by accident, so we are going to import it from HuggingFace instead.

 ## Setting up the Environment to try on your local machine using Docker Compose (Recommended)
 #### Prerequisites